Ghost symmetry of the discrete KP hierarchy: The discrete KP hierarchy and function

 \sectionnew{Conclusions and Discussions}

-In this paper, we define the ghost symmetry of the discrete KP hierarchy by acting on Lax operator $L$, give ghost flows on Baker-Akhiezer function $\Phi_{BA}(n;t,z)$, adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ in Proposition \ref{flowonBA}.
-By spectral representation using Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ in Proposition \ref{spectral}, we derive ghost flows of eigenfunction $\phi(n;t)$ and adjoint eigenfunction $\psi(n;t)$ in Proposition \ref{flowoneigenfunction}.
-Meanwhile some nice properties of Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ are also got with the help of Fay-identities.
-By these properties, ghost flow on tau function is derived nicely in Proposition \ref{flowontau}.
-Also we give a new proof of ASvM formula with the help of $S$ function.
+In this paper, using ghost symmetry of the discrete KP hierarchy acting on Lax operator $L$, ghost flows on the Baker-Akhiezer function $\Phi_{BA}(n;t,z)$, adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ are given in Proposition \ref{flowonBA}.
+By spectral representation in terms of the Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ in Proposition \ref{spectral}, we derive ghost flows of the eigenfunction $\phi(n;t)$ and adjoint eigenfunction $\psi(n;t)$ in Proposition \ref{flowoneigenfunction}.
+Meanwhile some nice properties of the Baker-Akhiezer function $\Phi_{BA}(n;t,z)$ and adjoint Baker-Akhiezer function $\Psi_{BA}(n;t,z)$ are also got with the help of Fay-identities.
+By these properties, ghost flows on the tau function are derived nicely in Proposition \ref{flowontau}.
+Also we give a new proof of the ASvM formula with the help of the $S$ function.

 Our next step is to connect these ghost flows with the discrete constrained KP hierarchy.
-Another interesting problem is to consider ghost flows of sub-hierarchies of the discrete KP hierarchy including discrete BKP hierarchy and discrete CKP hierarchy.
-The difficulty is identifying the discrete algebraic structure hidden in the discrete KP hierarchy such that we can find suitable reduction to define sub-hierarchies of the discrete KP hierarchy.
+Another interesting problem is to consider ghost flows of sub-hierarchies of the discrete KP hierarchy including the discrete BKP hierarchy and discrete CKP hierarchy.
+The difficulty is to identify the discrete algebraic structure hidden in the discrete KP hierarchy such that we can find a suitable reduction to define sub-hierarchies of the discrete KP hierarchy.

-{\bf Acknowledgments} { This paper is supported by Natural Science Foundation of Zhejiang Province under Grant No.LY12A01007, the National Natural Science Foundation of China under Grant No.11201251, 10971109, K. C. Wong Magna Fund in Ningbo University. }
+{\bf Acknowledgments} { We are grateful to Prof. Folkert Mueller-Hoissen in Max-Planck-Institute for Dynamics and Self-Organization (G\"ottingen in Germany) for valuable discussions and suggestions.
+Chuanzhong Li is supported by the National Natural Science Foundation of China under Grant No. 11201251, the Zhejiang Provincial Natural Science Foundation under Grant No. LY15A010004, LY12A01007, the Natural Science Foundation of Ningbo under Grant No. 2015A610157, 2013A610105, 2014A610029.
+Maohua Li is supported by the Zhejiang Provincial Natural Science Foundation under Grant No. LY15A010005.
+Jingsong He is supported by the National Natural Science Foundation of China under Grant No. 11271210, K.C.Wong Magna Fund in Ningbo University.
+Jipeng Cheng and Kelei Tian are supported by the National Natural Science Foundation of China under Grant No. 11301526, 11201451.}

 {} 20pt